Daniel Gorman, Director

 Cat manages the Writers at Risk Programme, running our international campaigns on behalf of literary professionals at risk around the world, and our residency programme for international writers.
 Cat studied French and Spanish at University College London, and her translations of work by Cuban writers Jorge Olivera Castillo and Julio Cesar Galvez have been published in Index on Censorship and PEN International’s ‘Write Against Impunity’ anthology.

-Hannah Trevarthen, Events and Development Manager
+Hannah Trevarthen, Events and Partnerships Manager

 Hannah joined English PEN in January 2015.
 Previously, she worked for four years as Assistant Programmer at Edinburgh International Book Festival.
 She manages PEN’s year round programme of high-profile events.
 Hannah has an MA in Cultural Policy and Management from Sheffield Hallam University.